apache/amoro-site/README.md

 ## Testing Both Sites Locally

-In some cases, it's useful to test both the landing-page site and the docs site locally.
+In some cases, it's useful to test both the amoro site and the docs site locally.
 Especially in situations where you need to test relative links between the two sites.
 This can be achieved by building both sites with custom `baseURL` and `publishDir` values passed to the CLI.
 You can then run the site with any local live server, such as the [Live Server](https://marketplace.visualstudio.com/items?itemName=ritwickdey.LiveServer) extension for VSCode.